https://heartfelthistory.com/shop

 via Library of Congress, no known restrictions

-Born May 19, 1949, Dusty Hill’s career as a bass player lasted over 50 years, most of them with ZZ Top.
-Hill explained his half-century in music by
+Born May 19, 1949, Dusty Hill’s legendary career as a bass player lasted over 50 years, anchoring the rock band ZZ Top until his passing in 2021.
+Hill explained his absolute devotion to the stage by saying:

 Image via Wikimedia Commons, public domain